2017 CAASPP Results

 Kern County results for California’s online assessments show across-the-board improvements

-A number of factors may have helped scores rise this year, including an extra year of teaching to the California state standards in English and math and more familiarity for students taking the tests online (online tests replaced paper and pencil tests last year).
-Results from the previous year also allowed educators to more efficiently adjust instruction to meet student needs.
+A number of factors may be attributed to the rise in test scores, including an extra year of teaching the California State Standards, more familiarity with taking tests online and the availability of results from previous years, which allow teachers to efficiently adjust instruction to meet student needs.

 Individual student scores are reported to parents by mail.
 In addition, California provides a dedicated CAASPP Results Web site, where parents and the public can view and compare aggregated results among schools, districts, and counties along with statewide results.